gohugoio/hugo/content/templates/ordering-and-grouping.md

 ---
-title: Ordering and Grouping Lists
+title: Ordering and Grouping Hugo Lists
-linktitle: Rendering Hugo Lists
+linktitle: List Ordering and Grouping
-description: Hugo assumes that the same structure that works to organize your source content is used to organize the rendered site, but
+description: You can group or order your content in both your templating and content front matter.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01